 Have you ever been challenged with writing a dissertation for your undergraduate or graduate studies?
 If so, you will be all too aware of how difficult it can be to choose a good dissertation topic.
 Many individuals, particularly students who are completing an undergraduate degree, find the prospect of choosing a proposal topic overwhelming; they often lack experience writing this type of academic document.

 Another common issue is the fact that full-time students often have limited time to devote to writing their dissertation; they are often forced to juggle employment, study for their classes and prepare for their exams, all whilst writing their dissertation.
-Fortunately, there are several guidelines that will help you with choose a suitable dissertation title, regardless of whether you are an undergraduate or graduate student.
+Fortunately, there are several guidelines that will help you with choosing a suitable dissertation title, regardless of whether you are an undergraduate or graduate student.

 Deciding on a suitable thesis title